datadesk/copyboy/README.md

                 ||----w |
                 ||     ||</code></pre>

 Copyboy is our fork of GitHub's Campfire bot, [hubot](https://github.com/github/hubot).
-It is aware of all Internet traditions.
+He is aware of all Internet traditions.

 This version is designed to be deployed on [Heroku](http://heroku.com) and experienced in IRC via [grove.io](http://grove.io).

 ## Features

-In addition to an array of standard hubot features, copyboy knows a few new tricks.
+In addition to an array of standard hubot features, copyboy has a few tricks of his own.

 * [caw](https://github.com/datadesk/copyboy/blob/master/scripts/caw.coffee): Displays a random youtube of an eagle kicking ass when certain phrases are used.
 * [latimes](https://github.com/datadesk/copyboy/blob/master/scripts/latimes.coffee): Returns the latest news headlines from the Los Angeles Times.